alexanmtz/horizon-analytics/chainlit.md

 ## What I Would Build Next

+### More use cases and improve codebase

+I narrowed down the system to show the core on really specific use cases cases.
+So I would consider

+- Similar use cases
+- Improve mapping system for better insights

+This would turn Horizon into a **proactive analytics assistant**.

+---

 ### Autonomous Hypothesis Generation

 Currently, insights are driven by user questions.
 The next step would be for the system to proactively generate hypotheses such as:

 - country-level anomalies
 - seasonality patterns